-TH 141 Theatrical Stage Make-up
+TH 141 Theatrical Stage Makeup

-An introduction to basic stage make-up, covering products, theory and techniques of application.
-The development of a character make-up design is emphasized through the coverage of contour, corrective and aging techniques.
-Additional topics include special effects, period, fantasy, and animal make-up.
-This course includes a laboratory component.
-Students will be expected to serve on a wardrobe/hair and make-up crew for one production.
-Three credits.
+This course provides an introduction to basic stage makeup, covering products, theory and techniques of application.
+The development of a character makeup design is emphasized through the coverage of contour, corrective and aging techniques.
+Additional topics include special effects, period, fantasy, and animal makeup.
+One credit.